This article introduces four weird Japanese kanji characters that you’d enjoy learning: 凸, 凹, 〆, and 卍 !

 Incidentally, 〆 also denotes the mark we write over the envelope closure (like a stamp) to indicate that it is sealed and has not been opened yet.
 This is the reason why 〆 has the sense of “closure/conclusion”, which you see in 〆切 (“deadline”), 〆 (“food that concludes the meal”), and also 〆る (しめる), which means “kill (fish) while maintaining the meat quality”; e.g. 活け〆 (“ikejime”; also 活け締め) is one famous traditional method of killing fish in Japan (and now in widespread use globally).

 (Advanced Topic) Confusingly enough, there is a word called “〆さば/締めさば (しめさば)”, which means “pickled mackerel”.
 In this context, 〆る/締める (both read しめる) alludes to the phrase “身を締める”, meaning “tighten the body (of fish)” (since pickling/salting can get rid of the water inside the body).

-卍 is originally a mirror image of the ancient religious icon called “swastika symbol”, and has been used in many countries other than Japan.
+卍 is originally a mirror image of the ancient religious icon, called “swastika symbol”, and has been used in many countries other than Japan.
 In Japanese, it reads “まんじ (manji)”, and is used as a map symbol for temples.

-Interestingly, however, recently teen girls (especially those at high school) have started to use this symbol to describe their excitement, especially in the form of the phrase “マジ卍”.
-It seems (well, I cannot be so sure about this as I’m not in the group of teen girls) it is usually put at the end of a sentence, like “かわいい！マジ卍“, to indicate that you’re excited at something, but in fact, it is used pretty much anytime and anywhere to the extent that it does not convey any additional meaning.
+Interestingly, however, recently teen girls (especially high school teens) started to use this symbol as their jargon to describe their excitement, especially in the form of the phrase “マジ卍”.
+It seems (well, I’m not a teen girl so I cannot be very sure about this) it is usually put at the end of a sentence, like “かわいい！マジ卍“, to indicate that they are very excited at something; that said, this word and phrase can be used pretty much anytime and anywhere, to the extent that it does not convey any additional meaning.